bbc/gel/src/index.md

 ## What's here?

-We are working our way through a list based closely on what's already published in [the BBC GEL Guidelines](http://www.bbc.co.uk/gel/).
-You should generally start there when seeking to understand any documented pattern but at the point where you're wondering about which HTML tags and CSS layout techniques to use we're here for you!
+We are writing technical recommendations for developers who build the patterns in [the BBC GEL Guidelines](http://www.bbc.co.uk/gel/).
+Each of these technical guides detail the recommended HTML, JS and CSS to use in your front-end code.
+The examples in each guide are for reference only and are not intended to be used as a library.

 ### Foundations